 I’ve always known about the Myers–Briggs Personality test and thought it was just a fun little quiz like, “What Your Pasta Preference Says About Your Favorite Sex Position.”
 Certainly I put zero stock in the reliability or accuracy of it until a recent conversation with Bethany my bossy older sister, (never mind that my mother would name us Stephanie and Bethany!) during which she casually suggested I change the title of this blog to “Once Upon Your Grime” and give housecleaning tips.

 BETHANY: Wow.
 Calm down.
 You’re so sensitive to constructive criticism.
-Does “ENFP” mean anything to you?
+Does “INFP” mean anything to you?